UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-04/notes.md

 	    echo "$file is not a file."
 	fi

-script-6:  To check whether it is a directory or not.
+script-6:  To check whether it is a directory or not
 ---------

 	file="data"